alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetHumidity-v1.md

 then this value represents the target relative humidity as a qualitative level.
 Otherwise, this value represents the target relative humidity as a quantitative value, expressed in percentage.

-In the case of quantitative representation of target humidity value, if the controller tries to set a relative humidity which is out of range, then an error shall be returned.
-When the **TargetValue** is in range defined in **MinValue** and **MaxValue**, but it is not on the grid in terms of **StepValue**, the controllee can set an appropriate value without returning an error, or it can refuse to accept the **TargetValue** and return an appropriate error.
-But if **StepValue** = 0, it means there is no step value information available for the controllee device.
-In this case, the controllee will go to an appropriate value that can be accepted without returning an error.
+In the case of quantitative representation of target humidity value, if the controller tries to set a relative humidity which is out of range, then controllee should adjust the value to min/max value.
+When the **TargetValue** is in range defined in **MinValue** and **MaxValue**, but it is not on the grid in terms of **StepValue**, the controllee should set an appropriate value that can be accepted.
 In the case of qualitative representation of target humidity level, an error shall be returned if the value is not one of the **SelectableHumidityLevels** list.

 Errors raised when setting this property: